CHAPTER 5

 She would never eat off the floor in her own home.
 It is impossible to maintain the required level of cleanliness in the company of two teenage boys – and a husband who frequently acts like one.
 She wonders to what extent keeping this 1990s ranch style house spotless for a single occupant might either be fulfilling or, more worryingly, obsessive.

-“There are no legal constraints on Lydia,” Traci continues.
+“There are no legal constraints on Lydia.”
+Traci feels a brief pang of guilt at putting off the conversation she really needs to have.
 “She could write whatever she likes about Chuck.
 The dead can’t sue for defamation.
 Just like you can’t get slammed with a lawsuit for claiming Einstein was a complete asshole towards women.”

-Karen allows the discussion to go off-piste.
-She lets Traci experience distress intermittently, between calmer and safer topics of conversation.
+Karen recognizes the discussion is going off-piste.
+But she allows Traci to continue.
+The idea is to let her sister experience distress intermittently, between calmer and safer topics of conversation.
 It is another therapeutic ruse.
 “What did he do?”

 “Einstein abandoned his daughter.
 He demanded that his wife devote her life to being his cook and cleaner, while he pursued an affair with a cousin.
 He once wrote that women could benefit from a bit of thrashing.
 Shocking, right?
 But now you want to keep reading.